ScrimReaper/ScrimReaper/README.md

 - Debugging things that worked yesterday

 ## Fun Fact
-I consider `systemctl restart` a personality trait.
-I have a severe weakness for Monster Energy
+I have a severe weakness for Monster Energy.